-G6PD is an enzyme that helps protect red blood cells (RBCs) from destruction after they are exposed to certain "triggers" (certain medicines and some foods).
-When RBCs are destroyed, a temporary condition known as "anemia" occurs because of the low RBC amounts counts in the blood.
-Some people do not have enough G6PD to protect their RBCs and this condition is known as G6PD deficiency.
-G6PD deficiency is caused by inherited variations in the G6PD gene; because this is a genetic condition, G6PD deficiency is a life-long condition.
+G6PD is an enzyme that helps protect red blood cells from being destroyed after they are exposed to certain "triggers" (certain medicines and some foods).
+When red blood cells are destroyed, the low blood cell counts cause a temporary condition known as "anemia" .
+Some people do not have enough G6PD to protect their red blood cells .
+This condition is known as G6PD deficiency.
+G6PD deficiency is caused by inherited variations in the G6PD gene.
+Because this is a genetic condition, G6PD deficiency is a life-long condition.

-More than one hundred such variations exist in the G6PD gene.
-These variations can lead to the production of a G6PD enzyme with little or no function.
-A system designed to classify patients into 2 categories based on the ability of their G6PD to prevent damage is used by clinicians to help guide drug therapy decisions.
+More than one hundred such variations (changes) can exist in the G6PD gene.
+These changes can lead the body to produce a G6PD enzyme with little or no function.
+There is a system to classify people into three categories based on how well their G6PD prevents red blood cell damage.
+Clinicians use that system to help guide drug therapy decisions.

-Most medicines don't need to be adjusted based on the following phenotype:
+Most medicines don't need to be adjusted for this group:

-- Normal G6PD activity – These patients have normal G6PD activity.
-No particular medicines or food should be avoided based on G6PD status alone.
+About 96 percent of people have normal G6PD enzyme function.
+No medicines or foods should be avoided based on G6PD status alone.